BarneyBuffet/docker-bitcoin-core/README.md

 # Docker Bitcoin Core

-A docker image for running a bitcoin-core daemon.
+A multi-arch docker image for running a bitcoin-core daemon (including wallet).

 Bitcoin Core is a reference client that implements the Bitcoin protocol for remote procedure call (RPC) use.